Year of Coasts & Waters

 The bear and ragged staff was carved into the hill to commemorate the links between the Earl of Warwick and the first Abbot of Lindores Abbey, Guido who was a cadet of the Earl.
 The lighting of the bear is a truly spectacular sight and the ancient wee town of Newburgh comes to a standstill to witness it.

 With drams a plenty from the Legacy Bar and our delicious Aqua Vitae serves and cocktails on offer there will be something for everyone.
 The evening starts at 8pm and concludes at midnight.

-As well as a welcome drink we will also have a Delicious Hog Roast, with vegetarian options available, followed by a Ceilidh and the Burning of the Bear ceremony, with a dram of Aqua Vitae for during the ceremony.
+As well as a welcome drink we will also have delicious food, with vegetarian options available, followed by a Ceilidh and the Burning of the Bear ceremony, with a dram of Aqua Vitae for during the ceremony.

 1494 Members – 2 Free tickets per member for the VIP Legacy Bar, must RSVP by 30th October 2019 | General Admission Tickets – £20 per person